ferrous26/rubygems-compile/README.markdown

 ## TODO

-* Code parsing to WARN about gems that will have issues when compiled
 * Parallel compilation to speed up compilation of large gems
   + This might require changes in the MacRuby compiler

 ## Copyright

-Copyright (c) 2011 Mark Rada.
+Copyright (c) 2011-2012 Mark Rada.
 See LICENSE.txt for further details.